jun9/fast/_posts/2021-05-21-Review-Free-user-to-user-assistance.md

 - Does this organic community support work for all type of OS projects (less to learn), developer systems/tools, consumer products/apps?
 Can it scale to support greater number of users?

 - How about other types of OS community contributions, testing, bug fixes, and new features?
+Tons of free data from GitHub API and popular forum software analytics.

 - Does the quality of community support depend on the type of support system, in this case Usenet help forum, which have evolved into email list, web forum, chatroom, slack/discord, and specialized helpdesk service etc.?